jpverkamp/blog/content/reviews/books/Kate DiCamillo/Tales from Deckawoo Drive/3 - Where Are You Going, Baby Lincoln.md

 <!--more-->

-I've always loved the world {{< goodreads author="Kate DiCamillo" >}} has created and this is no exception.
+I've always loved the world [[Kate DiCamillo]]() has created and this is no exception.
 It's a fun book and a quick read and has a few nuggets of goodness hidden in there.
 DiCamillo certainly does have a way with words:

 > Baby leaned back in her seat.
 The train seemed to be going faster, and from somewhere far away Baby heard music.
 It was a song that she knew but couldn't quite place.
 >